 Stay with me.
 You’ll see.

-Surely you’ve purchased a supermarket “store-brand” product at some point in time.
-For example, instead of Lucky Charms cereal you might’ve picked up something like “Marshmallow Mates” or “Magic Stars.”
-Well if you think about it, that’s essentially how the Wild Turkey label started – a store-brand whiskey.
+Surely you’ve purchased a supermarket’s store-brand product at some point in time.
+For example, instead of Lucky Charms cereal you might’ve purchased “Marshmallow Mates” or “Magic Stars.”
+Essentially, that’s how Wild Turkey started – as a store-branded whiskey.

-While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
-And so about 1940, on a company hunting trip in South Carolina (so the story goes), Wild Turkey Bourbon Whiskey was conceived.
-We’ve all heard the tale many times before, but in my mind it’s nothing compared to the story I’m telling you now.
+While distributing spirits of various labels was certainly lucrative post-Prohibition, Austin, Nichols & Co. needed a house-brand whiskey to garner profits and meet the rising demand for Kentucky straight bourbon.
+The story goes that in the late 1930s, on a company hunting trip in South Carolina, Wild Turkey Bourbon was conceived.
+We’ve heard the tale many times, but in my mind it’s nothing compared to the story I’m telling you now.

 Remember, stay with me.